Bennett, Colorado: Military Expansion and Local Life

+Bennett after 1939

 Colorado spam king

 Edward Davidson, known also as the "Colorado Spam King", operated an illegal spamming company, Power promotions, from July 2002 through April 2007 from a home near Bennett where he had a large network of computers and servers, according to federal authorities.
 The spam contained false header information, concealing the actual sender from the recipient of the e-mail.
 Davidson provided spammed messages for about 19 different companies, prosecutors said.
 Some of the e-mailed pitches were used to dupe stock investors and manipulate the market, federal authorities said.
 Davidson was sentenced to 21 months in federal prison and ordered to pay $714,139 to the Internal Revenue Service.
 On July 20, 2008, he escaped from a minimum-security federal prison in Florence, Colorado.
 Four days later, he was found dead with his wife and a child, both also dead, in an apparent murder-suicide near Bennett.

 Geography

-Bennett is located at coordinates at an elevation of 5486 at the intersection of State Highways 36 and 79, just north of Interstate 70.
+Bennett is located at the intersection of State Highways 36 and 79, just north of Interstate 70.

 At the 2020 United States census, the town had a total area of 15.024 km2 including 0.016 km2 of water.

 The highest temperature ever recorded in Colorado occurred in Bennett on July 11, 1888, when it reached 118 °F (48 °C).
 However, climatologists say this reading is an error because the temperature in downtown Denver on that day reached 100 degrees and it would be nearly impossible for it to be 18 degrees hotter just 30 miles east.